guilhermedemouraa/guilhermedemouraa/README.md

 - 👋 Hi, I’m Guilherme De Moura Araujo (@guilhermedemouraa) or simply Gui.
-Currently, I am a postdoc in Biosystems Engineering at the University of California, Davis
+I'm a Software Engineer at [farm-ng](https://farm-ng.com/), developing innovative robotics solutions for agriculture.
-- 👀 I’m interested in robotics and automation in agriculture, digital agriculture, agricultural safety & health, and autonomous vehicles
+- 👀 I’m interested in robotics and automation in agriculture, future farming, and autonomous vehicles
-- 🌱 I’m currently learning computer vision and AI to improve ATV safety systems
+- 🤖 Currently working on autonomy for our flagship product, the Amiga, using tools like `NVIDIA Jetson Xavier` with Jetpack 5.1, RTK GPS, RGB-D OAK camera, and data communication via CAN bus.
+- 🔬 Expertise in gRPC, ROS, Python, OpenCV, TensorFlow, and data analysis tools like SQL, SAS, NumPy, SciPy, and Matplotlib.
-- 📫 How to reach me: gdemoura@ucdavis.edu
+- 📫 How to reach me: gui@farm-ng.com

 <!---
 guilhermedemouraa/guilhermedemouraa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.